 Administrative Bylaw Amendments – 2015

-In the spring of 2015, the three administrative bylaws put to electronic vote were supported by members.
+In the spring of 2015, three administrative bylaws put to electronic vote were supported by members.
+This was the AIBC’s first foray into electronic voting.
+These bylaws were chosen because they were in a state of readiness (two were discussed at the 2012 annual meeting) and considered non-controversial.
 Read more.

 Administrative Bylaw Amendments – 2016

 In the fall of 2015, three administrative bylaws regarding the CEO title, annual meeting quorum and the Code of Ethics were advanced by AIBC Council and supported by eligible voting registrants.
+They came into effect early January 2016.
 Read more.

 Investigations and Discipline Amendments – 2016

-This initiative began in the fall of 2015 with bylaws being approved in May 2016.
+This initiative began in the fall of 2015.
+The bylaws were approved by members in July 2016 and came into effect in August.
 Investigations and discipline bylaws (37.0 through 37.42) were elevated from rules to bylaw status and a non-disciplinary option for resolution of certain complaints, known as “remedial recommendation”, was established.
 Read more.

 Suite of Associate Amendments – 2017